What is candida?

 The link between candida and minerals

-To see what’s happening with your minerals, I recommend a Hair Tissue Mineral Analysis and sometimes if necessary a copper/zinc blood panel.
+To see what’s happening with your minerals, I recommend a Hair Tissue Mineral Analysis.

 How do you test for Candida overgrowth?

 There are many tests out there depending on your symptoms and budget.
 Testing can be accurate for some, but isn’t always 100%.
 Certain tests are better than others.
 The best plan is to work with your nutritionist to determine what symptoms you have and whether testing is appropriate.

 Comprehensive Stool Testing

 This is a popular traditional option.
 This will check for Candida in your colon or lower intestines.
 The lab can usually determine the species of yeast as well as which treatment will be effective.

 There are newer ways to detect gut bugs.
 The ‘GI Effects test’ is an advanced stool test that uses new technologies.
 This is done via a new process (called PCR) which works by checking the DNA of the bacteria.
 The test measures bacteria, yeasts & pathogens, as well as markers for digestive function and gut inflammation.